success stories

 When I saw the woman in front of me start to gather her belongings and rise from the chair, I knew it was showtime!
 My stomach tumbled once before I stepped up to the table, introduced myself and shook her hand.
 She smiled and said, “So tell me about your book.”

-For the next few minutes, I talked to Lori as if I were having a conversation with a girlfriend about some people we knew who did some really awful things.
+For the next few minutes, I talked to Lori as if I were having a conversation with a friend about some people we knew who did some really awful things.
 Only the people we talked about were the characters in my manuscript and the really awful things they did was the plot of my book.
 When I was done.
 She said, “WOW!
 That sounds really interesting.
 Send me the full manuscript.”
-She handed me her business card and I skipped away from her table so excited, I completely forgot to go stand in the line of the other dream agent!
-I waltzed out of Pitchfest on a cloud and headed straight to the hotel bar to celebrate my good news with friends.
+I waltzed out of PitchFest on a cloud and headed straight to the hotel bar to celebrate my good news with friends.

 Hi Wanda,